Rust Engine

 Admina ships a Rust core engine (admina_core) compiled via PyO3

 as a Python extension.
-The engine provides ~1.7x faster governance processing compared to
+The engine provides up to 434× faster governance processing

 Performance